SapphireSlash/S.S.I.L/S.S.W.I.L.md

 You may distribute these images, embed them into a website or integrate them into a video or photo in both unmodified and modified form.

-When doing any of those things you have to credit the copyright holder in some way shape or form.
+When doing any of those things you have to credit the copyright holder/holders in some way shape or form.
 Preferably put "(Image Name/Names) is/are licensed under the SapphireSlash Weak Image License".

 ## Restrictions

-You may not sell these images in any form, unless you get permission from the copyright holder to do so.
+You may not sell these images in any form, unless you get permission from the copyright holder/holders to do so.

 You also shouldn’t put these images into an AI.